SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

 So overall, the risk of CSVT from the JnJ vaccine looks _less than_ the risks of other reasonable behaviors, and _no worse than_ the general risk of CSVT anyway.

-__However:__ if the identification of younger women as a higher risk group for CSVT holds up (see ACIP meeting tomorrow!) then it makes sense to pause _briefly_ and put in place 2 things:
+__However:__ Those are the risks to the _general population_; if the identification of younger women as a higher risk group for CSVT holds up (see ACIP meeting tomorrow!) then it makes sense to pause _briefly_ and put in place 2 things:

 1. Direct patients experiencing severe headaches, difficulty breathing, or pain in legs or abdomen within 2 weeks of vaccination to go immediately to an ER; say what